comprobo25/comprobo25.github.io/in-class/day01.md

 toc_sticky: true
 ---

-> NOTE: this hasn't been updated for this year yet

 ## Today

 * Intro to the teaching team!
-* Intro to CompRobo! (<a-no-proxy href="https://drive.google.com/file/d/1kIdBG8QJD5rUnM37uYxWR1XH_zFMPhxo/view?usp=sharing">slides</a-no-proxy>)
+* Intro to CompRobo! (<a href="https://docs.google.com/presentation/d/19B0FtOo1qZqo8MxAklRULqWMokjUoezlMTHTjRkoUYE/edit#slide=id.p9">slides</a>)
-* Robot Tortoises and Braitenberg Vehicles
+* Robots in the World

 ## For Next Time

-* Fill out <a-no-proxy href="https://docs.google.com/forms/d/e/1FAIpQLSei4PVd0RimqK2WrQOY3KJDUqfZ6dPUnpHqptM6EG2wJYdrBw/viewform">the course entrance survey</a-no-proxy>
+* Fill out <a href="https://docs.google.com/forms/d/e/1FAIpQLSei4PVd0RimqK2WrQOY3KJDUqfZ6dPUnpHqptM6EG2wJYdrBw/viewform">the course entrance survey</a>
-* <a-no-proxy href="../How to/setup_your_environment" data-canvas="https://olin.instructure.com/courses/143/modules/items/1303">Get your environment setup</a-no-proxy>
+* <a href="../How to/setup_your_environment">Get your environment setup</a>
-* Read Ch.
-1 and 2 of ["A Gentle Introduction to ROS" (AGIR)](https://www.cse.sc.edu/~jokane/agitr/).
-The first chapter has some good background on the motivation behind ROS and what it is and is not.
-The beginning of Chapter 2 through 2.2 you can skip (it has outdated installation instructions).
-The rest of chapter 2 is a really nice intro to the basics of topics and nodes.
-* Once you have read chapter 2 of AGIR, [startup the Neato simulator](../How to/run_the_neato_simulator).
-What topics are published?
-Which nodes are running?
-Which nodes subscribe to which topics?
-Come to class with questions about the Neato simulator's architecture (e.g. do you want to know more about any of the topics?, what are all the nodes for?, etc.).
+* Go through the following ROS2 tutorials ([turtlesim and rqt](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim.html), [Understanding nodes](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.html), [Understanding topics](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.html), [Understanding services](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Services/Understanding-ROS2-Services.html)

+* [Connect a Neato and run the Neato simulator](../How to/use_the_neatos).
+Explore the topics that are published and see what you are able to do with them given the tools you learned about in the ROS2 tutorials.
-* Start working on <a-no-proxy href="../assignments/warmup_project" data-canvas="https://olin.instructure.com/courses/143/assignments/440">the Warmup Project</a-no-proxy>
+* (probably won't have time for this before next class) Start working on <a href="../assignments/warmup_project">the Warmup Project</a>

+## Robots in the World

-## Sensory-Motor Loops
+## Sensory-Motor Loops (legacy material if you are interested)

 In our view, at their very core robots are about sensory-motor loops.
 We can visualize this relationship in the following way.